Condition Analysis

 Contributing Factors

-Average humidity of 78% over the past week limits evaporative drying capacity, meaning even with wind the moisture removal rate is reduced.
+Average humidity of 82% over the past week severely limits evaporative drying even when rain pauses.

 Recommendations